-Figure 13.36: Co-benefits for SDGs from adaptation actions.
-Shows how European cities have assessed the sustainability co-benefits of taking adaptation actions.
-Data was extracted from the Carbon Disclosure Project (CDP) database using the 2019 dataset; of the 861 European cities submitting data, 167 provided data on their adaptation actions and so this data is shown here (CDP, 2019).
-CDP categories of climate hazards were recategorized into WG1 Climate Impact Drivers (e.g., cold spell, heavy precipitation); CDP adaptation actions were reclassified into AR5 adaptation options ('social', 'structural' and 'institutional'; 'other' includes actions falling outside these AR5 categories); and CDP co-benefits were recategorized as SDGs.
-Panel 2 shows that all SDGs except one (SDG 17) were identified as a co-benefit of adaptation, although more environmental co-benefits were identified than social or economic ones.
-Panel 2 shows that societal actions were most common, followed by structural, then institutional.
-Informational measures were particularly common.
-Panel 3 shows how many actions were taken by different European cities.
+Figure 13.36 | Co-benefits for SDGs from adaptation actions.
+Shown is how European cities have assessed the sustainability co-benefits of taking adaptation actions.
+Data were extracted from the Carbon Disclosure Project (CDP) database using the 2019 dataset; of the 861 European cities submitting data, 167 provided data on their adaptation actions, and these data are shown here (CDP, 2019).
+The CDP categories of climate hazards were re-categorised into WGI Climate Impact Drivers (e.g., cold spell, heavy precipitation); CDP adaptation actions were re-classified into AR5 adaptation options ('social', 'structural' and 'institutional'; 'other' includes actions falling outside these AR5 categories); and CDP co-benefits were re-categorised as SDGs.
+The upper panel shows that all SDGs except one (SDG 17) were identified as a co-benefit of adaptation, although more environmental co-benefits were identified than social or economic ones.
+The lower left panel shows that societal actions were most common, followed by structural, then institutional informational measures were particularly common.
+The lower right panel shows how many actions were taken by different European cities.

-FAQ 13.1: How can climate change affect social inequality in Europe?
+Other FAQ 13.1 | How can climate change affect social inequality in Europe?